domomm/dndNotes/Next Campaign/DM Notes/Location/4. Wabanaki/Council of Seven.md

 #Organisation #Group #Wabanaki

-The Council of Seven is a council that decides what happens with the [[Wabanaki Capital]] and the six similarly-aligned tribes.
+The Council of Seven is a council that decides what happens with the [[Wiyasaka]] and the six similarly-aligned tribes.

 Every tribe is built in a way that there is some form of codependency on eachother.